slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - Thinking about it makes it worse.
 Writing about it makes it better.
 - Burnout is an oversaturation of the sameness.
 - No purpose attracts depression.
 Unemployment makes you unhappy.
 Dot.
-- Seeds of doubt grow into forests of inaction.
+- Anything beyond what we need is poison. it can be power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
-- The hardest prison to escape is in your own mind.
+- Cages aren’t made of iron, they’re made of thoughts.
+The hardest prison to escape is in your own mind.
 Depression hates a moving target.

-> *"The mind is everything.
-What you think you become."
+- A sedentary lifestyle is a magnet for depression.
+Seeds of doubt grow into forests of inaction.
+It took me years to realize that the only cure to depression is just leaving the house at every single possible opportunity no matter how badly you don’t want to.
--- Siddahrta Gautama (Buddha) [-564]*
+- Turns out I wasn’t depressed, I just needed a job that fulfills me, a «date to marry» relationship, a consistent physical activity and high protein whole foods nutrition.

-> *"A man is as miserable as he thinks he is." (...)
+- Worrying is worshipping the problem.
+If you panic, panic early.

-"We suffer more often in imagination than in reality."
+> *"Worry gives small things a big shadow."
--- Seneca [-004]*
+-- vox populi*

 > *"Man is not worried by real problems so much as by his imagined anxieties about real problems."
 -- Epictetus [0050]*